Battle of Wagram: Pursuit and armistice

 The Austrians were actually retreating towards Znaim in Bohemia.
 The Austrian army had suffered greatly during the Battle of Wagram and had to leave behind their wounded, but did make off with thousands of French prisoners, a couple of dozen guns and a few eagles.
 Making good use of night marches, Archduke Charles had the bulk of his forces assembled at Korneuburg on 7 July.
 Charles and his senior commanders had considered various plans to continue the campaign, but in the end, Charles was not positioning his army for a continuation of the campaign.
 The Austrian commander's view well before the Battle of Wagram had been that Austria's best option was to make peace and, in order to achieve that, the Empire needed to have a large, battle-worthy army, which they could use as leverage during the peace talks.
 Between 9 and 12 July, the French from Eugène's "Army of Italy" clashed with Archduke John's forces in a series of skirmishes and pushed them back into Hungary, while Masséna caught up with and fought the Austrian rearguard in several actions, most notable of which was the one at Hollabrunn.
 By now, Napoleon had largely understood Charles's intentions and manoeuvred against them.
 Marmont and his small XI Corps was the first to engage the Austrian army at the Battle of Znaim and was momentarily largely outnumbered.
 His 10,000 men faced some 60,000 massed enemy troops, but, in the typical style of Napoleonic warfare, Marmont decided to attack in order to pin down the enemy.
 He could reasonably expect to be reinforced soon and at 22:00, Napoleon arrived with reinforcements.
 The battle raged on the next day, with some bloody fighting going on around Znaim.
 The Austrians took heavy casualties, some 6,200 men, during the battle and, as time passed, the French force was set to be augmented to some 84,000 men, following the imminent arrival of Davout and Oudinot.
 Recognising the futility of another battle, Charles decided to ask for an armistice.
-He did so on his own responsibility, as he did not have permission to do so from Emperor Francis I. Ignoring the advice of his senior commanders – Maréchal Berthier was vocal in advising the continuation of hostilities and destruction of the Austrian Empire – Napoleon accepted.
+He did so on his own responsibility, as he did not have permission to do so from Emperor Francis I. Napoleon accepted the armistice, against the advice of his senior commanders (such as Berthier), who advised the continuation of hostilities and destruction of the Austrian Empire.
 The Armistice of Znaim marked the end of the active phase of the 1809 war between France and Austria.

 Casualties

 With more than 300,000 combatants, Wagram was the largest battle in European history up to its time.
-With at least 72,000 casualties on both sides, it was also the bloodiest military engagement of the entire Revolutionary and Napoleonic Wars thus far.
+With at least 72,000 casualties on both sides, it was also the bloodiest military engagement of the French Revolutionary and Napoleonic Wars thus far.
 The unusually high casualty rate was due mainly to an unprecedented concentration of artillery, on a flat battlefield, where the deadly roundshot – each army fired at least 90,000 during the two days of battle – was most effective.